-Samuel Toomer (1736-1817).1 Elected to the Council 1760.
+Samuel Toomer (1736-1817).3 Elected to the Council 1760.
 Founder of the Toomer ironmongery business, originally in the Market Place.
-Samuel's father Joseph Toomer (died 1744)2, landlord from 1730 of the White Hart, had instituted the Hiring Fair.3 Samuel had been apprenticed to Joseph Hawkins (died 1759), Newbury ironmonger, and subsequently married Joseph Hawkins' sister Sarah Hawkins.
-Marriage into the landed Hawkins family increased Samuel Toomer's wealth and status, qualifying him to be a member of Newbury Corporation and Mayor.4 Their son Joseph Toomer was Mayor in 1791, 1801, and 1814.
-Samuel Toomer was also Mayor in 1783 (see for further details).
+Samuel's father Joseph Toomer (died 1744)4, landlord from 1731 of the White Hart, had instituted the Hiring Fair.5 Samuel had been apprenticed to Joseph Hawkins (died 1759), Newbury ironmonger, and subsequently married Joseph Hawkins' sister Sarah Hawkins.
+Marriage into the landed Hawkins family increased Samuel Toomer's wealth and status, qualifying him to be a member of Newbury Corporation and Mayor.6 Their son Joseph Toomer was Mayor in 1791, 1801, and 1814.
+Despite being an Independent, Samuel served as Churchwarden 1781.
+He was also Mayor in 1783 (see for further details).

-Sarah Hawkins was the daughter of Joseph Hawkins (died after 1759), the son of Joseph Hawkins (died 1712), Newbury grocer, the son of John Hawkins, Newbury grocer (died 1687), and Sarah Cowslade.5 John Hawkins was probably the brother of Hugh Hawkins (died 1646), Mayor in 1624.
+Sarah Hawkins was the daughter of Joseph Hawkins (died after 1759), the son of Joseph Hawkins (died 1712), Newbury grocer, the son of John Hawkins, Newbury grocer (died 1687), and Sarah Cowslade.7 John Hawkins was probably the brother of Hugh Hawkins (died 1646), Mayor in 1624.

 131 Newbury freeholders were entitled to vote for Berkshire County in the 1768 General Election.
-The population of the town was 3732.6
+The population of the town was 3732.8